gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 I still remember the first non-trivial React component I built in 2014—not long after I started using React seriously.

-I decided to port to React [headroom.js](http://wicky.nillia.ms/headroom.js/), a JavaScript library that shows/hides headers as you scroll up/down a site.
+I decided to port to React [headroom.js](http://wicky.nillia.ms/headroom.js/), a JavaScript library that shows & hides headers as you scroll up & down a site.

-After a day or two of working through the niceties of writing a React component and publish it to NPM, I started writing the docs and realized… there was almost nothing to write.
+After a day or two of working through the niceties of writing a React component and publishing it to NPM, I started writing the documentation and realized… there was almost nothing to write.

-Using [react-headroom](https://github.com/KyleAMathews/react-headroom) is so simple you almost don't need docs.
+Using [react-headroom](https://github.com/KyleAMathews/react-headroom) is so simple I realized you almost don't need documentation.
 A React header component using it would look like this:

 ```jsx
 import React from 'react'